-168. In the Current Protocol, potassium chloride is the stated means for "cardiac arrest and rapid death" (Plaintiff's Exhibit 4 p.35).
+167. In the Current Protocol, potassium chloride is the stated means for "cardiac arrest and rapid death."
+(Attachment B, Current Protocol p.35).

-169. The administration of potassium chloride activates all the nerve fibers inside the venous system.
+168. The administration of potassium chloride activates all the nerve fibers inside the venous system.
 Because veins are replete with nerve fibers, the administration of potassium chloride into the veins creates extreme pain.

-170. In the absence of adequate anesthesia, the introduction of potassium chloride creates extreme and excruciating pain.
-The Current Protocol fails to educate its readers (the Execution Team) about the true nature of potassium chloride - that it would cause extreme pain in someone who is not properly anesthetized (Plaintiff's Exhibit 4 p.35).
+169. In the absence of adequate anesthesia, the introduction of potassium chloride creates extreme and excruciating pain.
+The Current Protocol fails to educate its readers (the Execution Team) about the true nature of potassium chloride - that it would cause extreme pain in someone who is not properly anesthetized.
+(Attachment B, Current Protocol p.35).

-171. The Current Protocol lacks any provision for ascertaining the level of the prisoner's anesthetic depth before introduction of the potassium chloride.
+170. The Current Protocol lacks any provision for ascertaining the level of the prisoner's anesthetic depth before introduction of the potassium chloride.

-172. Under the Current Protocol, 100 mL of 2 mEq/mL, or 100 mg/mL of 2mEq/mL, of potassium chloride is introduced via two syringes into the body through a vein, usually in the arm.
+171. Under the Current Protocol, 100 mL of 2 mEq/mL, or 100 mg/mL of 2mEq/mL, of potassium chloride is introduced via two syringes into the body through a vein, usually in the arm.
 This method of administering this amount of potassium chloride is inadequate to stop the heart.

-173. It takes a serum concentration of more than 16 mEq/l (16mmol/l) of potassium to arrest the heart (Ramsey Affidavit, Plaintiff's Exhibit 34, p.6 ¶xxiv, p.7 ¶xxvi).
+172. It takes a serum concentration of more than 16 mEq/L (16mmol/L) of potassium to arrest the heart.
+(Attachment GG, Ramsey Affidavit, p.6 ¶XXIV, p.7 ¶XXVI).

-174. It is a pathophysiological impossibility for the heart to succumb to electro mechanical arrest due to the potassium component of the Current Protocol (Ramsey Affidavit, Plaintiff's Exhibit 34, p.9 ¶xxxii).
+173. It is a pathophysiological impossibility for the heart to succumb to electro mechanical arrest due to the potassium component of the Current Protocol.
+(Attachment GG, Ramsey Affidavit, p.9 ¶XXXII).

-175. The autopsy of Robert Coe, executed in Tennessee, demonstrates that his vitreous potassium was 9 mEq/L (9mmol/l), far short of the required minimum 16.4 mEq/L to cause electro mechanical arrest of the heart (Ramsey Affidavit, Plaintiff's Exhibit 34, p.8 ¶xxx).
-Steve Henley's potassium level was not elevated and would have had no effect on his heart (Plaintiff's Exhibit 29, Henley Autopsy Bates p.02, 06; Plaintiff's Exhibit 32, 2010 Affidavit of Dr. Lubarsky p.6-7).
+174. The autopsy of Robert Coe, executed in Tennessee, demonstrates that his vitreous potassium was 9 mEq/L (9mmol/L), far short of the required minimum 16.4 mEq/L to cause electro mechanical arrest of the heart.
+(Attachment GG, Ramsey Affidavit p.8 ¶XXX).
+Steve Henley's potassium level was not elevated and would have had no effect on his heart..
+(Attachment BB, Henley Autopsy Bates p.02, 06; Attachment EE, 2010 Affidavit of Dr. Lubarsky p.6-7).

-176. One of the main contributing factors to low potassium concentration solutions reaching the heart would be that, given an intravenous injection, the solution would necessarily have to pass through the lungs (which have the surface area of approximately that of a tennis court) during which the potassium concentrations would fall dramatically (Ramsey Affidavit, Plaintiff's Exhibit 34, p.8 ¶xxix).
+175. One of the main contributing factors to low potassium concentration solutions reaching the heart would be that, given an intravenous injection, the solution would necessarily have to pass through the lungs (which have the surface area of approximately that of a tennis court) during which the potassium concentrations would fall dramatically.
+(Attachment GG, Ramsey Affidavit p.8 ¶XXIX).

-177. Using an amount of, and method of administering, potassium chloride which does not arrest the heart is meaningless and arbitrary and without a legitimate or compelling purpose.
+176. Using an amount of, and method of administering, potassium chloride which does not arrest the heart is meaningless and arbitrary and without a legitimate or compelling purpose.
 It will not hasten or effect death.
 It will only inflict excruciating pain if the condemned is not properly anesthetized.
-Instead, the killing agent will be the pancuronium bromide meaning death by suffocation or asphyxiation v.
+Instead, the killing agent will be the pancuronium bromide meaning death by suffocation or asphyxiation bromide, he will have no alternative reasonable and effective means to communicate the fact that he was not properly anesthetized.
+He will suffer a terrifying and painful death by suffocation.

+177. If Mr. West remains conscious during the administration of the potassium chloride, he will suffer excruciating pain.
+Due to the paralysis induced by the pancuronium v.
 Death Under Tennessee's Lethal Injection Protocol

-178. If Mr. West remains conscious during the administration of the potassium chloride, he will suffer excruciating pain.
-Due to the paralysis induced by the pancuronium bromide, he will have no alternative reasonable and effective means to communicate the fact that he was not properly anesthetized.
-He will suffer a terrifying and painful death by suffocation.

-179. The person being lethally injected under the Current Protocol actually dies from the suffocation caused by the pancuronium bromide and the resulting anoxic state, and not from cardiac arrest due to the administration of potassium chloride.
+178. The person being lethally injected under the Current Protocol actually dies from the suffocation caused by the pancuronium bromide and the resulting anoxic state, and not from cardiac arrest due to the administration of potassium chloride.

-180. Because the person being lethally injected under the Current Protocol is likely inadequately anesthetized, he experiences the sensation and horror of suffocation from the pancuronium bromide, as well the excruciating pain associated with the introduction of potassium chloride.
+179. Because the person being lethally injected under the Current Protocol is likely inadequately anesthetized, he experiences the sensation and horror of suffocation from the pancuronium bromide, as well the excruciating pain associated with the introduction of potassium chloride.